debasispanda/angular1x-typescript/README.md

 # install all typing definitions
 $typings install

-# start webpack to bundle
+# Manually start webpack to bundle
 $webpack

-# Start the http-server
+# Start the application (This will run webpack first and then lite-server)
-$cd src
-$lite-server
+$npm start

 ```
-go to [http://localhost:8080](http://localhost:8080) in your browser
+This will open the app at [http://localhost:8080](http://localhost:8080) in your browser